-(Lawrence, Mass.) - Polartec is pleased to announce the recipients of its 22nd annual Polartec® Challenge Grant, an international grant program encouraging the spirit and practice of human-powered outdoor adventure.
-Four separate adventures will receive funding and support from Polartec for 2013: a source-to-sea expedition across Siberia, a paddle and bike trip across Asia, a bicycle traverse of Australia, and a sail and ski trip in and around Iceland and Greenland.
+(Lawrence, Mass.) - Polartec is pleased to announce the recipients of its 23rd annual Polartec® Challenge Grant, an international grant program encouraging the spirit and practice of human-powered outdoor adventure.
+Four separate adventures will receive funding and support from Polartec in 2014: a ski mountaineering expedition on the largest glacier in the world outside of the polar regions, a solo journey from Bucharest to the summit of Khan Tengri in Kygyzstan, a traverse of the Southern Patagonia Ice Cap documenting glacial retreat, and a sail and ski trip in and around Iceland and Greenland.

 In addition to the grant money, all of this year’s Polartec® Challenge winners will be fully outfitted with Polartec® garments, designed to keep them warm, dry and comfortable in the harshest of climates.

 The annual Polartec® Challenge Grant seeks to assist frugal, low impact teams who respect the local culture and environment and serve as role models to outdoor enthusiasts worldwide.
 Applications are evaluated on the basis of their vision, commitment and credibility.
 Past recipients of the Polartec® Challenge Grant include outdoor pioneers and adventurers such as Conrad Anker, Jimmy Chin, Steve House, Jon Turk, Marko Prezelj, Andrew McLean, Greg Hill, Mike Libecki, Kyle Dempster, Hayden Kennedy, and John Shipton.